rc-chandan/ReactGithubSearch/README.md

 Download the repository zip file or clone it to local

 # Run the bellow commands
-1. npm install (this will install all the npm module dependencies make sure node is installed)
+1. `npm install` (This will install all the npm module dependencies, make sure nodejs is installed in your machine)
-2. npm start (this will start the webpack-dev-server with auto reloading)
+2. `npm start` (This will start the webpack-dev-server with auto reloading)

-visit http://localhost:3000 to view the app running
+visit __http://localhost:3000__ to view the app running